fenghaojiang/gorm-scope-utils/README.md

 ## Gorm-Scope-utils

-Gorm-Scope-utils is a set of tool kit help you build SQL with GORM support.
+gorm-scope-utils is a set of tool kit help you build SQL filter.
+You can easily build you scope filter with this tool set.
 Go generics supported.
 You need to upgrade you Go version to at least 1.18.

 ### Get Started